 Indexed Properties

-CS/IP10 You can use indexers to provide access to data stored in an internal array.

-CS/IP20 You can provide indexers on types representing collections of items.

 CS/IP30 Do not use indexers for other purposes but exposing elements of a class that itself represents semantically a collection of these elements.

 Constructors

 CS/CN10 You should providing simple, ideally default, constructors.

 CS/CN20 Do minimal work in the constructor.
 Constructors should not do much work other than to capture the constructor parameters and set main properties.
 The cost of any other processing should be delayed until required.